UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

     ),
 })
 ```

+Thus, the structure of the `AssetId` for NFTs should consist of two parts:
+* The reserve chain part: the first component of the `interior`
+* the NFT id identifying the NFT on the reserve chain: the rest of the components of the `interior`

 However, the XCM uses not only the `AssetId` during the cross-transfer.
 The XCM commands for transfers such as `WithdrawAsset`, `InitiateReserveWithdraw`, and `TransferReserveAsset` use the `MultiAsset` type.